jparkhill/TensorMol/README.md

  - To Evaluate: Normal CPU and 10GB Mem
 ### FOR VOLUME RENDERING:
  - Req: CUDA 7.5+ or Mathematica
- - """ cd volumeRender; make """
+ - " cd volumeRender; make "
- - or Open /densities/*.nb
+ - or open /densities/*.nb
 -------------------------------------------
 ## COMMON ISSUES
-- "nan" during training due to bad checkpoints in /networks (clean.sh)
+- nan during training due to bad checkpoints in /networks (clean.sh)
 - Also crashes when reviving networks from disk.